kmontag/modeStep/README.md

 ```

-### Song-specific configuration
+### Set-specific configuration

-You can configure modeStep on a song-by-song basis by creating a clip
+You can configure modeStep on a set-by-set basis by creating a clip
 anywhere in the session view with a name like:

 ```text